kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2011-03-10-isolated-worlds.markdown

 !['Background page and popup talking to each other'][img02]

-This is pretty cool, because a popup could log to the background page's log like this (for example):
+This is pretty cool, because a popup could log to the background page's console like this:

 <pre class="brush:javascript">
 var bg = chrome.extension.getBackgroundPage();